 🚴 When Olympic gold medalist Viatcheslav Ekimov was assaulted, the only racer who stopped to help him was three-times Tour de France champion Greg LeMond.

 🚴 The New York City stage almost didn’t happen.
 Gotham has a long and illustrious history of shaking down bike racing promoters, and Trump was no exception.
-He ponied up a five-figure cash bribe to nail it down.
+His race organizer had to pony up a five-figure cash bribe to nail it down.

 🚴 The finishers of Stage 1 were greeted by a mob of protesters with signs reading “Fight Trumpism” and “Eat the Rich.”